titogithub123/PyPoll-with-Python/README.md

 ```
 1. Updating the counties to be considered in the election results, and..
 2. Updating the candidates in the election for the given counties.
 ```

-It is our sincere wish...
+It is our sincere wish that this information proves useful not only for the election we performed the acutal analysis on but also, for further elections throughout the country.